Spencer Martin (ice hockey): Playing career

 As a free agent at the conclusion of his contract with the Hurricanes, Martin opted to pursue a career abroad by agreeing to a two-year contract with Russian club, HC CSKA Moscow of the Kontinental Hockey League (KHL), on July 2, 2025.
 However, just four months into his tenure with CSKA, Martin was waived by the team on November 5.
 Just over a week later, on November 12, Martin signed a two-year contract with the New York Rangers, who assigned him to their AHL affiliate the Hartford Wolf Pack.

 International play

 Martin won a bronze medal with Team Ontario at the 2012 World U-17 Hockey Challenge, and was also a member of Canada national under-18 team at the 2012 IIHF World U18 Championships, which won bronze medals.
 In 2013, he helped Canada's under-18 team win gold medals at the 2013 IIHF World U18 Championships.

+Personal life

+Martin is a Catholic Christian.
+While he grew up Catholic, he began to attend Church services and Bible studies more frequently just prior to attending university, he later met his wife Danielle Jones during a Bible study.
+Martin proposed to Jones in 2024.